 III.
-SYSTEM MODEL AND PROBLEM FORMULATION
+SYSTEM MODEL

-In the following we describe our model of a multi-swarm file-sharing system, and then we formulate the problem of cache bandwidth allocation between different swarms.
+In the following we describe our model of a multi-swarm file-sharing system and our model of cache bandwidth allocation.
+The model captures the effect of the cache bandwidth allocation on the evolution of the system.